 Seller shall properly protect machined parts or assemblies with chevron, beveled, pointed and/or sharp edges.
 Preferred packaging examples are shown below.
+The materials listed in this section are minimum examples only, other materials that are similar and FOD friendly are acceptable (Seller shall not use newsprint, styrene "chips", "peanuts," "popcorn" or shredded paper for wrapping or cushioning).
 Consolidation of these items is acceptable per Sec.
 3.4.
 Seller shall place appropriate bar code label on the outside of each carton.
-Place paperwork (packing list) for each P.O. line item on the outside of the consolidation box.
+Place packing list for each P.O. line item on the outside of the consolidation box.
 Any combination of the following examples of part protection and consolidation would be considered acceptable.

-- 6. Place bubble wrap on top of part, filling in remaining space to top of container. - 7.
+- 4. Wrap part with bubble wrap overhang and fill in sides of container with bubble wrap. - 5.
+Place bubble wrap on top of part, filling in remaining space to top of container. - 6.
 Make sure part is secure in package.
-Use bubble wrap for any loose areas. - 8.
+Use bubble wrap for any loose areas. - 7.
 Close container and seal with tape.